zpz/zpz.github.io/_posts/2017-11-19-log-rotation-of-stdout.md

 I chose the `multilog` in `daemontools` because this is a package (called `daemontools`) that is `apt-get` installable on `debian`.

-If your program is in Python, I had some [tips on Python logging here](https://zpz.github.io/python-project-tips/#logging).
+If your program is in Python, I had some [tips on Python logging here](https://zpz.github.io/python-project-tips/#logging) that will work well with such `stdout` capturing.

 If you want to observe the terminal printout as well as capture it in files, you may be tempted to use